pencil2d/pencil2d.github.io/_posts/2017-12-01-introducing-pencil2d-0.6.md

 Thanks to all the [contributors][0], tons of bugs have been fixed in the 0.6.
 We can say with confidence that Pencil2D 0.6 is more stable than old 0.5.4.
 Now you can simply enjoy animating without worrying too much about losing your work.

 But please keep in mind, there are still some [known issues](#known_issues) and developers are working hard to resolve them.
 Please don't hesitate to [tell us][1] if you encounter any issues.
-Your report will help Pencil2D get better.
+Your report will help us make Pencil2D better.

 [0]: https://github.com/pencil2d/pencil/graphs/contributors
 [1]: https://github.com/pencil2d/pencil/issues